joshbatties/Sorting-Algorithms/README.md

 Stability:
 The implementation of Quicksort, like most standard implementations of Quicksort, is not stable.
 This instability arises from the partitioning step where elements could be swapped without preserving the original relative order of equal elements.
 However quicksort can be made stable with some modifications which add complexity.

+# Quick Sort Analysis
+Findings:
+Randomized Quicksort is Faster: The traditional randomized Quicksort algorithm performed faster than the modified Quicksort algorithm that uses Quickselect to choose the median pivot.
+This result might seem counterintuitive at first because selecting the median as the pivot is theoretically optimal for balance and efficiency.

+Overhead of Finding the Median: The primary reason for the slower performance of the Quicksort variant that uses Quickselect for the median pivot is likely the overhead involved in finding the median.
+Although Quickselect is an efficient algorithm for finding the k-th smallest element, its use as a preliminary step in each recursive call of Quicksort introduces additional computational work that does not outweigh the benefits of having a perfectly balanced pivot in many practical scenarios, especially for smaller subarrays.

+Efficiency of Randomized Pivots: The randomized selection of pivots in Quicksort, while simple, proves to be very effective in practice.
+It typically avoids the worst-case scenario of O(n^2) time complexity by ensuring that the probability of consistently picking bad pivots (e.g., the smallest or largest elements) is low.
+This results in an average time complexity of O(nlogn), which is observed in the faster execution time.

+In conclusion, while theoretically selecting the median as the pivot could lead to a perfectly balanced partition and optimal performance (resulting in a worst case time complexity of O(nlogn)), the practical overhead of such pivot selection can outweigh its benefits for many datasets, as demonstrated by the comparison.